machbase/machbase-mcp-server/Machbase_MCP_Sever/neo/operations/service-windows.md

----
-title: Windows service
+# Machbase Neo Windows service
-type: docs
-weight: 81
----

 `machbase-neo service` command controls the registration of Windows services.
 Once the service installation has been done, machbase-neo can start automatically along with Windows boot.

-{{< callout emoji="📌">}}
+> **Note**
-These operations requires **Administrator** privilege.
+> These operations requires **Administrator** privilege.
-{{< /callout >}}

 ## machbase-neo service install